shelbyspeegle/Fallout-Terminal/README.md

 $ ./hackterm
 ```

-Program will stay running until attempts are gone, or quit key is pressed (see secret codes section below for all special keys). ^Z or ^C also work just as well!
+Program will stay running until attempts are gone, system is accessed, or quit key is pressed (see secret codes section below for all special keys). ^Z or ^C also work just as well!

 ##Requirements:
 - OS: Mac OSX or GNU/Linux